Bigfoot In Yellowstone? Old Faithful Webcam Captures ‘Sasquatch Family’ On Video

 While the figures in the video appear larger than humans and walking in a slower drawn out manner, this could be explained by the conditions in the area.
 With temperatures extremely cold, anyone visiting the park would likely be wearing snowsuits which could cause them to appear larger and, of course, walking slightly different.
 If the group was snowshoeing, that would explain the strange strides.

 The fact that the group appeared seated in the snow until the geyser began to erupt is another indication it was likely humans braving the snow for some geyser viewing.
-Yellowstone National Parks keeps a schedule of when geysers are expected to erupt and we may simply have a case of snowshoers or snowsuit clad humans causing the Bigfoot controversy.
+Yellowstone National Parks keeps a schedule of when geysers are expected to erupt and we may simply have a case of snowshoers or snowsuit-clad humans causing the Bigfoot controversy.

 Bigfoot Visits Yellowstone, According To Latest Viral Video https://t.co/NuLbDMsKyu